amadeu-io/drop-down-menu/README.md

 ### About 📖

 Assignment of the JavaScript chapter in [The Odin Project](https://www.theodinproject.com).
-More practice of the things we've already been learning in the course
+More practice of the techniques we've already been learning in the course

 ### Resources Used 📚